 Dubrovnik, Croatia is a sight to behold.
 Nicknamed ‘The Pearl of the Adriatic,’ the old walled city is perfectly perched along the teal waters of the Adriatic Sea at the base of Mount Srd.
-While navigating the cobblestone streets and taking in the historic sights within the protected city center is a must, seeing the city from afar can be even more spectacular.
-Visitors can find the best city views – and snap iconic Dubrovnik pictures – using our list of recommended Dubrovnik viewpoints.
+While navigating the cobblestone streets and taking in the historic sights within the UNESCO protected old town is a must, seeing Dubrovnik from afar can be even more spectacular.
+Visitors can find the best views – and snap iconic Dubrovnik pictures – using our list of recommended Dubrovnik viewpoints.

 The Best Dubrovnik Viewpoints

 We include everything you need to know about where to go in Dubrovnik, Croatia for the best views and photos!
 In addition to the information about each spot, we include details on where to get the best photos, how to get there – and even include a link to a helpful Dubrovnik map at the end of the post.

-Bookmark, Pin or Save this post so you can easily access it on your Dubrovnik Trip!
+Bookmark, Pin or Save this Croatia Travel Guide to plan your Dubrovnik Trip!

 #1 Walls of Dubrovnik Scenic Outlooks

 The Dubrovnik City Walls are the top attraction – and it’s easy to see why!
-The elevated Dubrovnik Wall Walk offers incredible, up-close views of the gorgeous city.
-Visitors can climb into towers, peer down the length of the Stradun from above and look over the orange tiled rooftops of historic Dubrovnik.
+The elevated Dubrovnik Wall Walk offers incredible, up-close views of the gorgeous old town.
+Visitors can climb into towers, peer down the length of the Stradun and look over the orange tiled rooftops of historic Dubrovnik.